ucladevx/api-docs/source/index.html.md

 * **stats**: JSON for events from Facebook with attendance stats from at ~6 hour accuracy.
 Will have 4 keys 'attending', 'noreply', 'interested', and 'maybe' each with a integer value.
 * **start_time**: string start time of event in the format `Sat, 17 Feb 2018 23:30:00 GMT-0800`
 * **is_canceled**: boolean indicating event is canceled
+* **duplicate_occurrence**: Boolean indicating this is a single event taking place on multiple days i.e a weekly farmers market, not a multiday event like a hackathon

 ### Potential Event Properties